Case Studies of Harvest Strategies in Global Fisheries

 • 2022: The interim long-term management strategy may no longer be precautionary in the long term.
 There have been consistent deviations from the HCR (overshooting catch advice) due to an allocation dispute.
 During the evaluation of the management strategy, the implementation error in the form of a consistent overshoot of the TAC was not included.

-• 2023: Refine and further develop management strategy evaluation (MSE) and candidate harvest control rules in collaboration with ICES
+• 2023: NEAFC Coastal States to refine and further develop management strategy evaluation (MSE) and candidate harvest control rules in collaboration with ICES

 8Active Harvest Strategy